Move over hummus! This tasty Cilantro Lime Edamame Dip is crazy healthy and packed with protein, fiber, and SO MUCH FLAVOR!

 - In a food processor, combine edamame, jalapeño, avocado, lime juice, green onion, cilantro, salt, and pepper.
 Pulse until finely chopped and mostly pureed, scraping down the sides once or twice as needed.

 - With the processor running, slowly drizzle in the olive oil.
 Once incorporated, scrape down the bowl and then process for another 10 seconds or so.
+Add any extra needed/desired.
 Adjust seasoning to taste and serve with your favorite sliced veggies and tortilla chips.
 Enjoy!

 so… how was it?!